Skip to main content

 Question:

 Should I worry about mirror writing in my kindergarten son?
-From my understanding, dyslexia is an auditory problem rather than a visual one, is that true?
-Is it just that my son hasn’t gotten the directionality of print from left to right at this stage rather than it being a major learning disability?
+From my understanding, is an auditory problem rather than a visual one, is that true?
+Is it just that my son hasn’t gotten the of print from left to right at this stage rather than it being a major learning disability?

 Answer: